Most “free” meditation apps aren’t free at all.

 Stop paying $15 monthly for meditation apps that gate their best content behind paywalls.

-I’ve built 26 iOS apps and tested dozens of meditation platforms.
+I’ve built 26 iOS apps, including a meditation app, and tested dozens of meditation platforms.
 Most premium features are just fancy packaging around basic techniques you can access for free.

 Why Free Meditation Apps Are Actually Better